-What if my boss refuses ADHD accommodations?
+What if my boss refuses to make ADHD accommodations?

 Consider hiring a coach to keep your work on track.
 And ask the boss again a few weeks later.
 But if your boss starts criticizing your work performance, it’s probably time to consult an employment attorney about the best way to reveal your ADHD.
 If you get fired before disclosing that you have ADHD, it will be difficult to make the case that you were the victim of disability discrimination.

 That’s a good idea.
 Carry a notebook, and, when difficulties start, take notes: “The boss said I’d better not come late to the next meeting,” or “Jack made fun of my difficulty finding papers.”
 One thing you don’t want to do is enter your notes on a company computer — or leave them in your office.